pingcap/blog/tidb-operator-source-code-reading-v-backup-and-restore.md

 * Maintain the backup and restore history for auditing.
 * Clean up obsolete backup files to save storage space.

 TiDB Operator provides CustomResourceDefinitions (CRDs) for all these requirements.
-In this post, **I’ll walk you through the core design logic of TiDB Operator’s backup and restore features**, leaving out the trivial implementation details.
-Let’s get started.
+In this post, **I'll walk you through the core design logic of TiDB Operator's backup and restore features**, leaving out the trivial implementation details.
+Let's get started.

 ## Controllers